 Prerequisites

-• a RaspberryPi version 3
+• A RaspberryPi version 3

-• Ansible installed into our system.
+• Ansible installed into your system

 Clone git project